Sunlis/ONI-nerf-electrolyzer/README.md

 The ethanol requirements must be supported by an arbor tree farm, you need to keep the farm cool, and for all that hassle, you still have to combine it with pincha peppernut to get a decent morale.

+## Arbor Tree

+Arbor trees do not need to change, as the petroleum generator's reduced pwater output compensates for the ethanol distiller's ethanol output.

 ---

 # Ranching